alarasen/secuboid/README.md

 # Secuboid 2 (Upcoming version INCOMPLETE NOT FOR PRODUCTION)

 Secuboid is a complete land (region) protection plugin.
 It has a lot of functionalities.
-You can make cuboid lands, cylinder lands.
+You can make cuboid landService, cylinder landService.
 The player can make his own land with economy, rent or sell his land.
 There is also a very complete list of flags and permissions.

 ## Help needed